wtejaswini99/Edge-AI-Smart-Surveillance-System/README.md

 ## Overview

-The Edge AI Smart Surveillance System is an intelligent real-time surveillance application developed using Python, Computer Vision, and Deep Learning.
-The system performs face recognition, object detection, mask detection, and generates instant Telegram alerts for suspicious activities.
-It stores detection records in an SQLite database and provides a Flask-based dashboard for monitoring surveillance events.
+Edge AI Smart Surveillance System is an intelligent real-time surveillance application developed using Python and computer vision techniques.
+The system captures live video through a webcam and performs face recognition, person detection, and mask detection on edge devices without relying on cloud processing.
+It also records surveillance events in an SQLite database, displays them on a Flask web dashboard, and sends instant Telegram alerts whenever an unknown person is detected.

+---

 ## Features

 - Real-time face recognition using FaceNet and MTCNN
-- Authorized and blacklisted person identification
 - Unknown person detection
-- Object detection using YOLOv8
+- Person detection using YOLOv8
 - Face mask detection
-- Telegram alert notifications with captured images
+- Automatic Telegram alert notifications with captured images
-- SQLite database for detection records
+- SQLite database for storing surveillance records
-- Flask web dashboard for surveillance monitoring
+- Flask-based web dashboard for viewing detection history
+- Face registration and embedding generation for new users
+- Edge AI processing without cloud dependency

+---

 ## Technologies Used